PCRE2Project/pcre2/doc/html/README.txt

 PCRE2 is written in C, and it has its own API.
 There are three sets of functions, one for the 8-bit library, which processes strings of bytes, one for the 16-bit library, which processes strings of 16-bit values, and one for the 32-bit library, which processes strings of 32-bit values.
-As this is a new API, there as yet no C++ wrappers.
+There are no C++ wrappers.

 The distribution does contain a set of C wrapper functions for the 8-bit library that are based on the POSIX regular expression API (see the pcre2posix